adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 Interested to see some action?
 Access our Twitch account to look at our live coding sessions.
 We also have a [public Gitter chat](https://gitter.im/aeternity/Lobby).
 More channels coming soon!

-æternity’s first testnet is now online.
+Æternity’s first testnet is now online.
 You can use it in order to check out some of its features.
 You can create an account and start mining AE right away.
 Start interacting with æternity by visiting [GitHub](http://github.com/aeternity/testnet).

 # What can the AE token be used for? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)